|

 Visit German castles and step back to the Middle Ages.
 Feel like the hero in a fairy tale, or the king of baroque.
 Castles in Germany are varied, mysterious and full of history.

-My husband and I explored countless castles and ruins during our journeys.
+My husband and I explored countless ruins and castles in Germany during our journeys.
 I really like basic medieval castles, even ruins.
-I often wonder what is was like to live in a castle in Germany during the Middle Ages.
-I am pretty sure, winters were too cold for my liking.
+I often wonder what is was like to live in a castle during the Middle Ages?

 During the Middle Ages, the German realm was divided into dozens of small states, ruled by kings, dukes, earls, and even bishops.
 These states formed the Holy Roman Empire, ruled by an Emperor.
 However, the Emperor's power was rather restricted.